-The Board also directs management to refrain from investing Agency funds in anyfinancial institutions or businesses that conduct business with governments deemed unacceptable the Federal Government through executive order or enacted legislation.
+The Board also directs management to refrain from investing Agency funds in anyfinancial institutions or businesses that conduct business with governments deemed unacceptable by the Federal Government through executive order or enacted legislation.

-B. Authorized investment categories (revised 4/24/09 and 11/19/10)

-- Demand Deposit, Negotiable Order Withdrawal (NOW), Bank Money Market, Certificate of Deposit and Savings Accounts - issued by local banks or thrifts where the account or investment is either collateralized with direct obligations of the U.S. Government or its instrumentality's, or covered by FDIC insurance, or other AAA rated surety. - Negotiable Certificates of Deposit provided that the institution maintains a Fitch rating of B or better and / or a Moody's Investor Services short- - 3-2.
-Bankers Acceptances provided that the institution maintains a Fitchrating of B or better and / or a Moody's Investor Services short-term ratingof P-1.
+- B. Authorized investment categories (revised 4/24/09 and 11/19/10) - Demand Deposit, Negotiable Order Withdrawal (NOW), Bank Money Market, Certificate of Deposit and Savings Accounts - issued by local banks or thrifts where the account or investment is either collateralized with direct obligations of the U.S. Government or its instrumentality's, or covered by FDIC insurance, or other AAA rated surety. - 2.
+Negotiable Certificates of Deposit provided that the institution maintains a Fitch rating of B or better and / or a Moody's Investor Services short-

+Chapter 30 (Update/Revised 06/25/21, 08/20/21, and 11/19/21) term rating of P-1.
 The institutions selected will have a minimum of \$100 million in combined capital and unimpaired surplus.

-Chapter 30 (Update/Revised 06/25/21, 08/20/21, and 11/19/21, and 06/24/22)

-- 4-3.
-Direct Obligations of the United States Government, U.S. Government Agencies or U.S. Government Instrumentality's. - 5.4.
-Commercial Paper Commercial paper at the time of purchase shall have ratings of A-1 by Standard and Poors Rating Services and P-1 by Moody's Investors Services.
-Commercial paper of firms doing business within the St. Louis metropolitan region may have ratings of A-2 by Standard and Poors Rating Services and P-2 by Moody's Investor Services. - Repurchase Agreements (revised 11/19/10) Repurchase agreements (repos) are acceptable, using any of the securities listed in paragraphs B-4 above as collateral.
+- 3. Bankers Acceptances provided that the institution maintains a Fitchrating of B or better and / or a Moody's Investor Services short-term rating of P-1.
+The institutions selected will have a minimum of \$100 million in combined capital and unimpaired surplus. - 4.
+Direct Obligations of the United States Government, U.S. Government Agencies or U.S. Government Instrumentality's. - Commercial Paper Commercial paper at the time of purchase shall have ratings of A-1 by Standard and Poors Rating Services and P-1 by Moody's Investors Services.
+Commercial paper of firms doing business within the St. Louis metropolitan region may have ratings of A-2 by Standard and Poors Rating Services and P-2 by Moody's Investor Services. - Repurchase Agreements (revised 11/19/10) Repurchase agreements (repos) are 6. acceptable, using any of the securities listed in paragraphs B-4 above as collateral.
 Also, the firm with whom the repo is executed must be a credit acceptable bank, or broker-dealer.
 A credit acceptable bank or broker-dealer is defined as one whose senior debt rating is A- by one ofthe three nationally recognized ratings agencies (Standard & Poor's, Moody's, or Fitch).
 Banks in the Agency's service area that do not have a Standard & Poor's, Moody's or Fitch rating, may also be authorized repo counterparties, provided that they meet the "well capitalized" standard, as defined by the Federal Deposit Insurance Corporation.
 A written repurchase agreement, substantially modeled on, but in no case less restrictive than, the Securities Industry and Financial Markets Association's "Master Repurchase Agreement", shall be completed for each repo counter party.
 Such agreements shall be updated periodically, but-no less than once every five years.
 In all cases, repo collateral shall have a market value of 102% of the dollars invested, plus accrued interest.
 If the repo term is longer than an overnight maturity, the collateral must be delivered to a third party custodian, and priced-to-market weekly to assurecorrect collateral value coverage.